LL-Pengfei/CS1010-AY1819S1-Personal/docs/08-if-else.md

 max = (x > y) ? x : y;
 ```

-We can nest the conditional operator as well, but it does not necessary makes your code easier to read once you started nesting them up.
+We can nest the conditional operator as well, but it does not necessarily make your code easier to read once you start nesting them up.
 We do not encourage you to nest the conditional operator in CS1010 and to limit its usage to simple cases above.

 ## Comparing Real Numbers

-Recall that we said real numbers cannot be represented exactly in computers.
-Comparing real numbers therefore becomes a little bit trickier in programming.
+Recall that we said [real numbers cannot be represented exactly in computers](https://nus-cs1010.github.io/1819-s1/04-type/index.html#real-numbers).
+Comparing real numbers, therefore, becomes a little bit trickier in programming.
 The `if` statement

 ```C
 double expected_value = 0.3;